joelbonnie/joelbonnie/README.md

 ## hii i'm joel aka joelexia online ʕ •ᴥ•ʔ

-Chronic learner and chill guy who's way too into Arch Linux (btw).
+Chronic learner who's way too into Arch Linux (btw).

 I currently work as a **Genomics Machine Learning Researcher** at the **Agency for Science, Technology and Research (A*STAR)** in Singapore.